JFLarvoire/SysToolsLib/C/SysLib/README.md

 -----

 * Port additional routines to Linux, like block I/O.
-* An obvious extension that I never had time to complete is to add floppy disk and CD/DVD/BR disk I/O.
+* In 2017 I added support for block I/O to floppys, an idea that had been waiting for 20 years.
+  The obvious next step is block I/O to CD/DVD/BR.
-  This would allow writing a tool for creating floppy images, or .iso files from CDs.
+  This would allow writing a tool for creating floppy images from floppys, or .iso files from CDs.
 * The QWORD support can be improved, to add other operators, and make its usage even more seamless in 16-bits programs.
 * The oprintf routine can be improved.
 See the to do list in the oprintf.cpp header.
 * The SMBIOS routines for DOS could be made smaller by accessing the tables in ROM istead of a copy in RAM.